 When my copy of Taste Magazine arrives, it gets opened straight away.
 First I check to see if a letter I have written to the editor has been published – this has happened a few times and then I turn straight to read Sam Woulidge’s column.
 Sam is the most amazing person I have yet to meet.
 She writes about her loves, her food passions and things that make her happy, sad or nostalgic.
 I wanted to wipe her chin when she wrote about biting into an orange, and I have cried with her as her life has experienced some down turns.
 I keep her hopes in my thoughts – that she will be a mum one day, and that visits are frequent to her friend in Australia.
 I wish her every happiness.
 Her words evoke so many emotions in me that I feel as if Sam and I have been friends for ever.
 I know someday I will have the pleasure of meeting Sam – as soon as we can get our diaries to coincide.
 If you have not ‘met’ Sam through the pages of Taste Magazine, do take a look at her blog, confessions of a hungry woman – Sam may not be able to cook, but she can write.
 In fact, I wish I could tell a story half as well as she can.
 Sam is my inspiration for making pickled garlic.
 She wrote about enjoying these gems and so I have made some for her.

-- bring the water, vinegar, sugar and salt to the boil in a pan
+- bring the water, vinegar, fructose and salt to the boil in a pan

 - reduce the heat and simmer for 5 minutes